The Board of Directors of the team at ECL.

 In 1995 she was first elected on to Maldon District Council and is still a District Councillor.
-She has held various positions including Leader of the Council and Chairman of the Council and currently is Chairman of the Planning and Licensing Committee.
-She represents Maldon District Council on the Essex Police, Fire and Crime Panel.
+She has held various positions including Leader of the Council and Chairman of the Council and currently is Chairman of the Planning and Licensing Committee and is currently Vice Chairman of Maldon District Council.

 For both authorities she sits on various panels, groups and outside bodies.